 Flood water areas

 Don't allow children to play in flood water areas.
 There might be hidden hazards such as missing manhole covers.
 Disinfect or wash plastic toys in hot water if these were contaminated with flood water.
-You should always wash your child's hands before meals and often at other times.
+You should always wash your child's hands before meals.

 Returning home after a flood